Verwegener-Vogel/vogl/README.md

 Note: Power consumption varies between idling, using the integrated WiFi and booting up.
 I tried to get numbers for idling with WiFi turned on.

-Your battery needs to be scaled according to the used board.

 ###Power consumption of parts
 (to be measured)